Allocating Human Oversight in AI-Enabled Analytics: Problem Formulation

+For brevity, we consider scalar mean responses and write the estimand as the target-population mean $\theta_q^* := \bE_{\mathcal P_q}[Y_q]$, where the relevant population is encoded by the marginal covariate distribution $\cP_q^X$.
+Thus changing $\cP_q^X$ from the full respondent population to a subgroup distribution changes $\theta_q^*$ from an aggregate mean to the corresponding subgroup mean, without changing the allocation formulation.
+Given importance weights $\{w_q\}_{q=1}^Q$, reflecting the relative economic value of estimation accuracy for each unit (e.g., margin or shortage-cost exposure in demand sensing, churn risk in service monitoring, launch investment in product testing, or strategic priority in survey design), the goal is to choose sample sizes $\{n_q\}_{q=1}^Q$ to minimize the weighted aggregate MSE:

+This objective has a decision-theoretic foundation: when the firm's downstream decision for unit $q$ depends on $\hat\theta_q$ and the resulting loss is smooth, a second-order Taylor expansion around the truth shows that expected decision regret is proportional to $\sum_q w_q\,\bE[(\hat\theta_q - \theta_q^*)^2]$, where $w_q$ reflects the curvature of unit-level decision loss at the optimum.
+Minimizing weighted MSE thus serves as a local quadratic approximation to minimizing total decision regret across the portfolio of insight tasks.

-The per-label cost for question $q$ is $c_q>0$, and the total human-label budget is $B$.
-Throughout, we use individual survey questions as the allocation unit and scalar population means as the estimand.
+The per-label cost for unit $q$ is $c_q>0$, and the total human-validation budget is $B$.
+Throughout, $q$ is the unit to which human validation is allocated; Table~\ref{tab:applications} lists examples beyond the survey setting used in our empirical sections.
 The framework extends in two directions.
 First, the allocation unit can be a \emph{question module} rather than a single question: many surveys group questions into thematic modules and assign each respondent to one or more modules, as in split questionnaire designs \citep{raghunathan1995split}.
 Section~\ref{subsec:dt_module} validates module-level allocation on real data.
-Second, the estimand can be vector-valued (e.g., regression coefficients or conjoint partworths), with the scalar difficulty derived from a sandwich covariance; Online Appendix~\ref{appsec:M-estimation} develops this $M$-estimation extension with a synthetic data experiment of the MNL choice model estimation for illustration.
+Second, the estimand can be vector-valued (e.g., regression coefficients or conjoint partworths), with the scalar difficulty derived from a sandwich covariance; Section~\ref{subsec:m_estimation_main} develops this $M$-estimation extension, with the full derivation and a choice-model experiment in Section~\ref{appsec:M-estimation} of the e-companion.